soumiya59/khatma/README.md

 ## Development
 - `cd .. && php artisan serve` for running Laravel app
-- `cd frontend && npm run dev` to run React app (if not working then --force)
+- in another terminal `cd frontend && npm run dev` to run React app (if not working then --force)